 Sophisticated medical devices have high cost saving potential.
 They are more and more used for the provision of patient care.
 Software is often an integral part of medical devices technology.
 The appliances directly in use at the patient have proven to be safe.
 The software has to be certified according to IEC 62304, the standard for functional safety of medical devices.

 Medical Device Certification according to IEC 62304

 Functional safety of software for medical devices is certified according to IEC 62304, a standard for the software life cycle processes of medical device software, released in 2006.
-IEC 62304 requires safety classification of software and defines processes for SW development, maintenance and risc management, configuration management, problem-solving processes, and quality management.
-IEC 62304 classifies three safety classes where Class A appoints the lowest (no risc) and Class C the highest class (risc of death or severe injuries).
+IEC 62304 requires safety classification of software and defines processes for SW development, maintenance and risk management, configuration management, problem-solving processes, and quality management.
+IEC 62304 classifies three safety classes where Class A appoints the lowest (no risk) and Class C the highest class (risk of death or severe injuries).
 As certification requirements of safety-critical software are similar across different markets, a real-time operating system certified after DO-178B for use in safety-critical avionics is an ideal software platform for medical devices, too.

 Micro-kernel based PikeOS Embedded Virtualization